 Gone are the days of random scraps of paper with 1,000 scribbles on them.
 Or forgetting which notebook, you wrote down that one note you promised you would remember!
 Don’t get me wrong, I still need to write things down in my notebook AND online.
-However, Asana has changed the way I manage my tasks.
+However, ClickUp has changed the way I manage my tasks.
 Not only is it colour coded (hi, I’m creative) but the variety and detail it offers when planning out project has been instrumental to staying on top of my client work, in a big way.

 If you subscribe beyond the free version, it allows you to view what’s going on in both a monthly view AND a timeline view.
-You can add collaborators, track the status of tasks and projects and set reminders when needed.
+You can add guests, track the status of tasks and projects and set reminders when needed.
 It also integrates with other apps, like time tracking, Google Drive, Slack, Sales Force and so much more.
 Basically, like your one-stop-shop to manage everything in your business.

-I specifically use Asana as a productivity app to track all our project, other misc to-dos, plan social content and blog posts and track prospective client journeys.
+I specifically use ClickUp as a productivity app to track all our project, other misc to-dos, plan social content and blog posts and track prospective client journeys.
 The mobile app is great, too, if you need a quick high-level look at what’s going on, so that lives on my phone 24/7.